Is Mediumship Dangerous?

 Mediumship is safe if practiced with the right motives and conditions.
 If you embark on the path of mediumistic development, there will be many changes to your body, mind, and spirit.
 Spiritualists say that mediums often gain weight if they work with trance or physical mediumship as a large body is required to produce ectoplasm.

 Many believe that mediums must watch their sugar intake as mediumship depletes the body of sugar and can cause diabetes if the sugar is not replaced immediately after working. this is considered one of the biggest dangers of mediumship.
 Also, it is said that during the first stages of mediumistic development a person’s sexual urges can swing between the extremes of wanton want to complete loss of interest.

 Craig Talks About Trance Mediumship

-Much of this may be hearsay, but it is nonetheless my opinion that the body needs to be protected while working with mediumship.
+Much of this is hearsay, but it is nonetheless my opinion that the body needs protection while working with mediumship.
 My own solution is to practice basic Hatha Yoga.
 These physical exercises were designed thousands of years ago not just as a health system but to prepare the body for the monumental inner changes that happen when a person takes yoga’s inner journey to enlightenment.
-I do not have the space here to go into detail but there are plenty of books available about yoga.
-I would encourage all mediums who are serious with their work to practice yoga as a way of protecting their bodies when working with mediumship.
+I do not have space here to go into detail but there are plenty of books available about yoga.
+I would urge all mediums who are serious with their work to practice yoga as a way of protecting their bodies when working with mediumship.